-Over the next three years, the Fair Housing Futures Partnership Board and the Nationwide Foundation will invest £1 million in improving the experience of renting in Greater Manchester for people who need additional financial or social support, and focus on boosting housing policy, practice, and options.
+Over the next five years, The Fair Housing Futures Partnership Board and The Nationwide Foundation will invest £1.2 million in improving the experience of renting for vulnerable tenants in Greater Manchester, by striving to improve housing policy, practice, and options.

-Led by the Fair Housing Futures Partnership Board, we’ll work together with local authorities and organisations across the 10 Greater Manchester boroughs to find collective solutions for the issues facing tenants.
+Led by the Fair Housing Futures Partnership Board, we will working with local authorities and organisations across the 10 Greater Manchester boroughs, to find collective solutions to the issues facing vulnerable tenants.

-We’ll work out which issues need our attention by talking to tenants and landlords, which will give us a better understanding of the private rented sector throughout Greater Manchester.
-We’ll then identify solutions to these issues through our Test and Learn Grants programme, and together, we’ll help build a private rented sector that works for all.
+We’ll identify these issues by gaining a better understanding of Greater Manchester’s private rented sector, through talking to tenants and landlords.
+Identifying solutions to these issues through our Test and Learn Grants programme, we'll help build a private rented sector that works for all.

-Over the next three years, Fair Housing Futures will:
+Over the next five years Fair Housing Futures will:

 Map the patch

-Commission a mapping exercise of the private rented sector to gain an up-to-date, evidenced understanding of the sector in Greater Manchester.
+Mapping the private rented sector will give us an up to date and evidenced understanding of the sector in Greater Manchester.

-Create a Tenants' Voices Programme which will engage with tenants to co-develop effective change.
+Our Tenants’ Voices programme will engage with tenants and landlords to co-develop effective change.